 If you and your partner are unable to agree with each other then a third party can help by way of family counselling and other alternative dispute resolution services, including mediation and collaborative law.

 These routes are preferable to the family courts – which can be costly and time consuming – as they often lead to a more successful conclusion and importantly, place the child’s best interests at the centre of all decision-making.

 Our legal experts are here to help if you and your ex-partner disagree on specific issues in child-related matters, including child vaccinations.
 We are just a call away.
 Call our specialist family solicitors on 0808 231 1320

 Key questions for employers on their obligations, along with the rights of employees

 A key development in the UK government’s vaccination roll-out has been the announcement on 17 June to make Covid-19 vaccinations compulsory for care home staff.
-With some limited exceptions the requirement, which has now been approved by both Houses of Parliament, is due to come into force from October 2021, and stands to affect approximately 1.5 million people who work in social care in England.
+With some limited exceptions the requirement, which has now been approved by both Houses of Parliament, is due to come into force on 11 November 2021, and stands to affect approximately 1.5 million people who work in social care in England.